-(2) Rosyth International Container Terminal.
+(1) Rosyth International Container Terminal.
 Operational In-combination Assessment of Maintenance Dredging and Implications for the River Teith SAC.
 Jacobs, 2011.

-Work began on the Forth Replacement Crossing at the end of 2011, and capital dredging works for the bridge support foundations started at the beginning of 2012.
+- Dredging of up to 33,800 wet tonnes using a plough dredger at Port Edgar within the confines of the marina between April 2021 and February 2024 with disposal to the entrance to the marina. - Capital dredging and sea disposal of 225,000 wet tonnes from deepening the berth pockets at one of the quays at the Fife Energy Park at Methil.
+The licence covered the period 10 April and 3 September 2021.
+Disposal of the dredged sediment material was disposed at the Narrow Deep disposal site with one load also being disposed at the Methil disposal site. - Work began on the Forth Replacement Crossing at the end of 2011, and capital dredging works for the bridge support foundations started at the beginning of 2012.
 The purpose of the dredging was to create access for the construction of the foundations for the structures which supports the new bridge.
 In total 180,000 m3 silt and sand was dredged from the seabed to form access channels for bridge foundation works between 2011 and 2016.
 This spoil was disposed of at Oxcars (1).